 Are treatments available to help someone with dementia or cognitive decline?

 Yes.
-If you or a loved one is experiencing difficulties with memory, attention, communication, reasoning or judgement, and feeling depressed or not themselves, neurofeedback training can help improve their symptoms.
+If you or a loved one is experiencing difficulties with memory, attention, communication, reasoning or judgment, and feeling depressed or not themselves, neurofeedback training can help improve their symptoms.
 Neurofeedback training relies on the neuroplasticity of the brain and its amazing ability to learn and rewire itself to compensate for areas that have been damaged by disease or injury.
 One study of Alzheimer’s patients who received neurofeedback training showed improvements in memory, recall, and recognition.

 Learn More About Neurofeedback

 If you or a loved one is having difficulties with their memory, has symptoms of dementia, or is in the earlier stages of an Alzheimer’s diagnosis, neurofeedback training may help improve their functioning.
 Neurofeedback training is non-invasive and painless and involves re-training your brain to function more optimally.
-If you live in Manassas, Virginia, Dr. Ed Carlton, DC, BCN, a licensed chiropractor and certified neurofeedback provider, offers free, in-person evaluations to patients who want to explore whether neurofeedback might make a difference in their lives or the lives of a loved one.
+If you live in Manassas, Virginia, Dr. Ed Carlton, DC, BCN, a licensed chiropractor, and certified neurofeedback provider, offers free, in-person evaluations to patients who want to explore whether neurofeedback might make a difference in their lives or the lives of a loved one.
 Learn more about what makes the Carlton Center unique and what patients have to say about what neurofeedback has meant to them.